cafe-com-analytics/cafe-com-analytics/data_science_101/ds_101-installing_python_and_vscode.md

-# Data Science 101 - Part 01 - Installing python and VS Code
+# Data Science 101 - Installing python and VS Code

 *This tutorial belongs to a set of tutorials intended to help other data professionals and our study group.*